atjallen/atjallen.github.io/index.md

 # Hi there

 I'm Ashley, a 4th-year undergraduate student studying Mathematical Computation at University College London.
 I love programming and software development, in particular game development.
 I've dabbled in a lot of programming languages but my main ones are C++ and JavaScript.
 You can see some of the work and projects I've done below.
+Click on the images for more information.

+&nbsp;

 ## Work